 My Career Path

-I struggled with many of the same things others have when it comes to finding work that I felt mattered.
+I struggled with many of the same things others have when it comes to finding work.
 And it was more than just work—anxiety, depression, and feelings of hopelessness were born out of not having something productive to do during the 9-5.
 It affected my outlook on life and my general happiness.

 There were times where I gave up and submitted myself to the idea of finding a career that was secure and payed well.
 Then I’d wake up the next morning and realize that I couldn’t live like that.